Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: Results

 When comparing the $R^2$ values of the two models, it shows the $D_{PH}$, $D_{NPT}$, and $D_{ACL-2}$ descriptors all succeed in their abilities to recover the $\theta$-parameters.
 The LinearSVR results, shown in Table \ref{tab:lsvr_r2} show the $D_{NPT}$ descriptor as the highest-performing model, with superb recovery of the $\eta$ parameter, and very high recovery of the $\kappa$ parameter.
 The $\eta$ parameter's $R^2$ value of $0.9992$ is not unexpected for the $D_{NPT}$ descriptor, as the volume fraction of the microstructure images are explicitly encoded in the descriptor vector.
 However, when comparing the $D_{NPT}$'s LinearSVR results to the KNR model, the $D_{NPT}$ descriptor becomes the lowest-performing descriptor of the three ($D_{ACL-1}$ excluded).
 One potential reason for this discrepancy in result could be due to the nature of the $D_{NPT}$ distance metrics in constructing a nearest-neighbor network to predict parameters.
 The KNR model has a similar $R^2$ for the $\eta$ parameter, but drastically decreases for the $\kappa$ parameter.
 We hypothesize that this results from the relative sensitivity of the $D_{NPT}$ descriptor regarding $\eta$, where differences in $\eta$ lead to distances orders of magnitude greater than differences in $\kappa$.
 Thus, when the KNR model is predicting parameters based off of the nearest neighbors regarding MDD distance, it can much more readily distinguish between $M$-states with different $\eta$ values.

-The invertibility assessment was performed with a parameter recovery goal of RMSE$\leq$0.05, as this is the $\Delta\theta$ at which practitioners can begin to differentiate between $M$-states.
+The invertibility assessment was performed with a parameter recovery goal of RMSE$\leq$0.05, as this is a $\Delta\theta$ threshold at which practitioners can begin to visually differentiate between $M$-states.
 Aside from the $D_{NPT}$'s lack of sensitivity in the $\kappa$ parameter for the KNR model, the three main descriptors ($D_{PH}$, $D_{NPT}$, $D_{ACL-2}$) all meet this minimum RMSE threshold.

 Looking at the performance of the $D_{ACL-2}$ and $D_{ACL-1}$ descriptors, we expected to see the $D_{ACL-1}$ descriptor fail to recover the input parameters due to both the limited information available to the model in the $D_{ACL-1}$ descriptor, as well as the ill-posed nature of attempting to recover data in $\mathbb{R}^2$ from $\mathbb{R}^1$.
-That being said, the $D_{ACL-1}$'s $\eta$ $R^2$ for the KNR model was unexpectedly high.
 Along with the $D_{ACL-2}$'s ability to recover the system dimensionality, it was quite surprising to see just how well the $D_{ACL-2}$ descriptor performed at the invertibility assessment, on average outperforming both the $D_{PH}$ and $D_{NPT}$ descriptors.

-While there is certainly more that can be done to improve these regression model results in terms of model selection and hyperparameter tuning, the inclusion of two different models in this section is moreso to illustrate how changing the inverse model can drastically change the quality of recovered parameters for a given microstructure descriptor.
+While there is certainly more that can be done to improve these regression model results in terms of model selection and hyperparameter tuning, the inclusion of two different models in this section is to illustrate how changing the inverse model can drastically change the quality of recovered parameters for a given microstructure descriptor.
 When assessing the invertibility of different manifold construction techniques, performance is not just a function of descriptor choice in the forward process $f(\Theta)$, but also regression model choice in the inverse process ($g(f(\Theta)$).
 Some descriptors may excel for a linear regression model, while others may perform better using non-linear approaches.